nddave/Chlorocalc/README.md

 ![alt_tag](https://raw.githubusercontent.com/nddave/Chlorocalc/master/Generation%2024.png)

 The end formula may be hard for a human eye to interpret, however, if ran as a Clojure code, it will result and output that precisely resonates and models the data provided by the research paper.
+Please check [Chlorocalc Running.pdf](https://github.com/nddave/Chlorocalc/blob/master/Chlorocalc%20Running.pdf) to find a screenshot of the running algorithm.
 You can find all code files [here](https://github.com/nddave/Chlorocalc/tree/master/src/evol_4).

 # License information